Problem

 Impact

-Girls Who Code alumni with racial and ethnic identities that are underrepresented in tech earn computer science and related degrees at nearly 8x the national average.
+Girls Who Code alumni with races/ethnicities underrepresented in tech earn computer science and related degrees at 9x the national average

 Impact